Naim Süleymanoğlu: Olympic competition

 Süleymanoğlu retired from weightlifting at the age of 22 after winning the world championship in 1989.
 However, he returned to the sport in 1991 and won a second Olympic gold medal in Barcelona in 1992.
 He retired after winning a third consecutive Olympic gold medal in Atlanta at the 1996 Olympic Games.
 That competition was noted for the rivalry between Süleymanoğlu and Greece's Valerios Leonidis, with the arena divided into partisan Turkish and Greek crowds.
 At the end of the competition, they were the last competitors remaining as they traded three straight world-record lifts.
 Süleymanoğlu managed to raise 187.5 kg, and then Leonidis failed in his attempt to lift 190 kg which earned Süleymanoğlu the gold medal.
-In a show of sportsmanship Süleymanoğlu embraced Leonidis, who had broke down in tears.
+In a show of sportsmanship Süleymanoğlu embraced Leonidis, who had broken down in tears.
 Announcer Lynn Jones proclaimed, "You have just witnessed the greatest weightlifting competition in history," according to Ken Jones of The Independent.

 Süleymanoğlu made another comeback in a late attempt to earn a fourth gold medal at the 2000 Olympic Games in Sydney, which would have been an Olympic record.
 However, he failed three attempts at 145 kg and was eliminated from the competition.

 Süleymanoğlu is the first and only weightlifter to have snatched 2.5 times his body weight and also is the second of only seven lifters to date to clean and jerk three times his body weight.
 He is the only weightlifter to date to clean and jerk 10 kilos more than triple his bodyweight.

-Over the course of his career, Süleymanoğlu won seven World Weightlifting champion and three Olympic gold medals, and set a total of 46 world records.
-He was awarded the Olympic Order in 2001.
+Over the course of his career, Süleymanoğlu has won seven World Weightlifting champion and three Olympic gold medals, and set a total of 51 world records from 1983 to 1996.
+Only Vasily Alekseyev and David Rigert have set more world records in weightlifting.
+Süleymanoğlu was awarded the Olympic Order in 2001.
 In 2000 and 2004, he was elected a member of the International Weightlifting Federation Hall of Fame.
 Süleymanoğlu is widely considered to have been the best pound-for-pound Olympic weightlifter of all time, and one of the greatest Olympic weightlifters ever.
 He is regarded as a national hero in Turkey.